Patternslib/Patterns/docs/patterns/transforms.rst

 ------------

 ``legend`` elements are rewritten as ``p`` elements with a ``question`` class.
-This is needed for browsers (XXX list which ones) which can not properly style legend elements.
+This is needed for all non-WebKit browsers which can not properly style legend elements.

 .. code-block:: html
    :emphasize-lines: 2